-23.9 Court's power to terminate appointment of and substitute litigation guardian affidavit.
+23.9 Court's power to terminate appointment of and substitute litigation guardian

-- (1) The Court may - (a) appoint a new litigation guardian in substitution for an existing one; - (b) direct that a person may not act as a litigation guardian; or - (c) terminate a litigation guardian's authority to act. - (2) The Court may make an order under paragraph (1) with or without an application. - (3) An application for an order under paragraph (1) must be supported by evidence on the person to be appointed complies with the conditions specified in rule 23.6.
+- (a) appoint a new litigation guardian in substitution for an existing one; - (b) direct that a person may not act as a litigation guardian; or - (c) terminate a litigation guardian's authority to act. - (2) The Court may make an order under paragraph (1) with or without an application. - (3) An application for an order under paragraph (1) must be supported by evidence on affidavit.

-(4) The Court may not appoint a litigation guardian under this rule unless it is satisfied that
+(4) The Court may not appoint a litigation guardian under this rule unless it is satisfied that the person to be appointed complies with the conditions specified in rule 23.6.